SimpleDaemons/simple-sftpd/docs/deployment/README.md

 # Deployment Guide

-This guide covers deploying ssftpd in various environments, from development to production.
+This guide covers deploying simple-sftpd in various environments, from development to production.

 ## 🐳 Docker Deployment (Recommended)

-Docker is the recommended deployment method for ssftpd, providing:
+Docker is the recommended deployment method for simple-sftpd, providing:

 - **Zero dependencies** - No need to install build tools or dependencies
 - **Cross-platform** - Works consistently across Linux, macOS, and Windows